 Evidence-based medicine has been hijacked: a report to David Sackett

-One article on PainSci cites Ioannidis 2016: Ioannidis: Making Medical Science Look Bad Since 2005
+One page on PainSci cites Ioannidis 2016: Ioannidis: Making Medical Science Look Bad Since 2005

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.